WHAT’S IN THIS REVIEW?

 - 12 Months: $10.00/mo.

 Pricing is where we find the biggest hurdle with Astrill.
+Keep in mind that we do offer deals on Astrill as they come through.

 For example, their basic plan is priced at an eye-watering $20.00 per month, which is far more than the average premium service.
 (Take NordVPN, which comes in at $11.95.)